department-of-veterans-affairs/vets-design-system-documentation/src/_components/responsivetables.md

 <p class="va-introtext">List view tables transition into a list view when on smaller screens.
 A responsive list view works best on tables where veterans are looking up a piece of information.
 </p>

-**Simple list view:**

-A simple responsive list view that stacks information vertically.

- *show code snippet here*

-**Show/Hide functionality**

-If the list view takes up a lot of space vertically on mobile consider using the show/hide view.
-- Tables with 3 or more columns can use this view
-- Column 1 will show and the rest will be collapsed
-- User can click show details to show a specific cell’s details or click show all to open all the cells’ details

- *show code snippet here*

 ## Accessibility
 - **Test it as soon as possible, especially on mobile devices.** Reach out to A11y specialists to help test how tables read on mobile screen readers